This video is a 30-second presentation of the Screen Accountability™ technology and service. Below that you’ll find the frequently asked questions.

-Three years ago, we anticipated these changes and began research and development on a revolutionary new way to hold people accountable for their online behavior using machine learning (more below).
+A few years ago, we anticipated these changes and began research and development on a revolutionary new way to hold people accountable for their online behavior using machine learning (more below).
 This innovative approach promises new insight into our digital behavior.

 Does this new service cost more?